K-ai30/password-generator/README.md

 Additional features include the option to copy the password to the user's "clipboard" to paste in another area/window.

 ### Notes
 I started building this application for an end-user in an effort to provide a solution to a daily need.
-To that end, we hope to achieve some future dated development ideas that will enhance the user engagement with the application.
+To that end, I hope to achieve some future dated development ideas that will enhance the user engagement with the application.

 ### Contributors